benjaminfortunato/aws-comfyui-deploy/README.md

 3. Run `make`

 Depending on your custom_nodes and extenstions in the dockerfile, the deployment will take approx. 8-10 minutes to have ComfyUI ready

-> [!TIP]
-> For detailed deployment instructions and troubleshooting, see the [DEPLOYMENT_GUIDE.md](DEPLOYMENT_GUIDE.md).
-If you encounter deployment issues, you can use the provided utility scripts:
-> - `cleanup_and_redeploy.ps1` - Cleans up failed resources and automatically redeploys
-> - `cleanup.ps1` - Cleans up failed resources without automatic redeployment

 ```
  ✅  ComfyUIStack